 As Medicare Advantage plans strive to serve their members’ healthcare needs, the “big” chronic illnesses like heart disease, stroke, and diabetes absorb plenty of attention–and resources.

 When social isolation and loneliness are issues, however, the risk of mental health problems also rises.
+Any social isolation care plan need to take the following into consideration.
 Stress caused by lack of companionship and social context can often bring on depression and anxiety.
 Among socially isolated people, 63% are either clinically depressed or suffer from debilitating anxiety, according to CDC data.

 In turn, both depression and anxiety could predispose those who suffer from them to a range of illnesses.
 Depressed and/or anxious people may have reduced immunity to common infections like colds and flu, and be less inclined (or able) to take steps that might help them get better, such as eating a healthy diet or getting enough sleep.
 And depressed immunity opens the door to other more serious conditions.